itsfinegithub/Extraction-of-frames-from-Video/README.md

-The objective of This code will extract the images from video and make blur of all the images then it will converted into blur video.it will take 20 images per second.
+My task is :
+1.need to write the code which will record the video using webcam 2.extract the frames from the live video
+2.